GuruROM v6

 1) Physically, the adapter(s) may not clear the shielding plate within the A590.
 It may require modification or removal of that plate.

 5) On all systems with a non-GVP 68020-68060 32-bit CPU and 32-bit RAM which is mapped >16MB (including A3000/A4000) - Some 16-bit FastRAM, which is 24-bit DMA compatible, and preferably on the card (if GVP HC8/HD8), is highly suggested for best performance.
+The driver will default to use ChipRAM (except in situations as noted above), or fall back to Polled I/O as a last resort.

-8) It may be desirable to disable data caching to the Zorro II 8M space (see #5 above) with a 68040 or 68060 CPU if that memory is 16-bit.
+8) It may be desirable to disable data caching to the Zorro II 8M space (ref: see #5 above) with a 68040 or 68060 CPU if that memory is 16-bit.
 A recently discovered (2021) oddity of Zorro II bus behavior testing with these more advanced CPUs found performance hits (50% or more) and possible bus lockups when they attempt multple burst accesses to this slower (and narrower) memory.
-Since 16-bit RAM is only used as last-resort FastRAM, and otherwise for DMA buffering (I/O), Mapping this memory region as non-cached by the MMU is suggested.
+Since 16-bit FastRAM is only used as a last-resort system memory resource, and (otherwise) for DMA I/O buffering, mapping this memory region as non-cached by the MMU is highly suggested.
 See the MuLibs documetnation for more info.

 Important C= and GVP Controller Jumpers (related to GuruROM):